 Watch ABC World News' feature on HKI's orange-fleshed sweetpotato program that aired on Thursday, November 24th, 2011.
 To help more families grow and consume this vitamin-rich food, please make a donation today.

-- The World Health Organization (WHO) estimates that as many as 140 million children, especially in Africa and Southeast Asia, suffer from vitamin A deficiency (VAD).
-In addition to causing premature blindness, VAD compromises the immune system, and can increase the risk of illness and death from diseases such as malaria and measles.
+- In addition to causing premature blindness, VAD compromises the immune system, and can increase the risk of illness and death from diseases such as malaria and measles.

 - The adverse effects of VAD are heightened in developing countries, where abject poverty often prevents people from eating and growing more nutritious food.
 In such areas, the development and dissemination of highly nutritional, fortified crop varieties has lagged behind that of more developed countries.